What is MySQL database?

 Give all privileges to the newly created user as well as assign a new password to them.

 mysql > grant all on db_name.* to 'db_user'@'localhost' identified by 'db_password';

-Cpanel is a web hosting program that uses icons and automated tools to make the process of web hosting simpler for both the beginners and the experienced webmasters.
+Cpanel is a web hosting program that uses icons and automated tools to make the process of web hosting simpler for both beginners and experienced webmasters.